How to Make and Respond to Offers

 • I'll make you some tea, if you like.

-B. Responding to an Offer
+• B. Responding to Offers

 To accept or refuse an offer, you can use one of the following expressions.